High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 bread shoesBread shoes by Lithuanian design firm R&E Praspaliauskas

-16. Flashlight or Light Bulb
+16. Shoes With Flashlights or Light Bulbs

 Models' LED-tipped shoes lighting up like flashlights at the Chanel Fall 2011 fashion presentationModels’ LED-tipped shoes lighting up like flashlights at the Chanel Fall 2011 fashion presentation held during Paris Fashion Week in Paris, France, on July 5, 2011